 Enjoyed this article?

-6 Indispensable Items to Pack for a Oahu Beach Vacation
+6 Indispensable Items to Pack for a Honolulu Beach Vacation

 - Read Oahu Revealed: The Ultimate Guide to Honolulu & Waikiki

-- It’s hot year round in Oahu, so make sure to bring Neutrogena Sunscreen, Broad Spectrum Spf 45
+- It’s hot year round in Honolulu, so make sure to bring Neutrogena Sunscreen, Broad Spectrum Spf 45

 - A great cross body travel bag.
 Cross body bags prevent theft and are much easier to access.

-- Don’t forget sunglasses for the beautiful sunny days in Oahu.
+- Don’t forget sunglasses for the beautiful sunny days in Honolulu.
 A.J.
 Morgan Unisex Sunglasses are a great choice and very affordable!

 - Water shoes are a great item to pack for any beach vacation.
 They take up little room when packing and great if you end up at a beach that is rocky or with very hot sand.